 This tile is reprsentative of Persian influence in De Morgan's Persian era.
 The fan-shaped flowers are traditional Persian themes.
 You can find information about De Morgan and his methods are in the articles, De Morgan Arts and Crafts and Morris and Co.
 Tile Making Process.

-Colors: Traditional De Morgan Persian Palette and Blues and Violets.
+Colors: Traditional De Morgan Persian Palette: Blues, Greens, Yellows, Violets

 These six-inch tiles are seamless on the horizontal.
-They are available in the true Persian palette shown above and another with stronger turquoise and violets than one finds in other De Morgan tiles in his Fulham period.
-The two-tile panel available in 4.25 and 6 inch tiles.
+The two-tile panel is available in 4.25 and 6 inch tiles.